 The Office of English Language Programs offers non-Fulbright exchange programs for American educators in the fields of Teaching English to Speakers of Other Languages (TESOL) and Teaching English as a Foreign Language (TEFL)/Teaching English as a Second Language (TESL).

-Opportunities for Non-U.S. Teachers of English
+Opportunities for Non-U.S. Elementary and Secondary Teachers

 The Fulbright Foreign Language Teaching Assistant Program allows young English teachers from overseas to refine their teaching skills while strengthening the instruction of foreign languages at colleges and universities in the United States.